Nonfarm Payroll: What It Is and Its Effect On the Markets

 How to Trade the Nonfarm Payroll Report

 While long-term investors typically do not need to pay attention to any single jobs report, those who take a more active investing approach may want to adjust their strategy based on new data about the economy.
-If you fall into the latter camp, you’ll typically want to make sure that the report is a factor you consider, though not the only one.
+If you fall into the latter camp, you’ll typically want to make sure that the report is a factor you consider, though not the only factor.

-You’ll want to look at other economic statistics and the technical and fundamental profiles of individual securities you’re planning to buy or sell.
+You might want to look at other economic statistics and the technical and fundamental profiles of individual securities you’re planning to buy or sell.
 Then, you’ll want to devise a strategy that you’ll execute based on your research, your expectations about the jobs report, and whether you believe it indicates a bull or a bear market ahead.

 For example, suppose you expect the nonfarm payroll report to be positive, with robust job growth.
 In that case, you might consider adding stocks to your portfolio, as share prices tend to rise more than other investment classes after good economic news.
 If you believe the nonfarm payroll report will be negative, you may consider more conservative investments like bonds or bond funds, which tend to perform better when the economy slows down.